 One of the tasks of the “Built to Last” study of Dublin’s pre-1945 housing stock that we undertook with others for Dublin City Council in 2013 was a classification of Dublin’s house types from 1700-1945.
 The task was an ambitious one given the broad historic period and variety of houses from different periods to be considered. […] Read more – ‘classification and typology of dublin houses’.

-We have just lodged a planning application for a mews development to the rear of a protected house on Leeson Steet Lower.
-The three-storey development features an open plan living space at ground floor level and bedrooms at first and second floor accessed via a stairs light well.
-The application has been accompanied by a […] Read more – ‘lesson street mews house dublin 2’.
+We have a recent decision to grant planning permission for a mews development to the rear of a protected house on Leeson Steet Lower which is current on site in 2020.
+The three-storey development features an open plan living space at ground floor level and bedrooms at first and second floor accessed via a stairs light […] Read more – ‘leeson street mews house dublin 2’.

 Most residential interior design projects these days feature the ubiquitous white or magnolia colour scheme to walls.
 We are involved in works to a modest house in Marino which has revealed a very different approach to interior colour schemes in the city from the 1920s.
 Residential development from this period predated the advent of central heating in ordinary […] Read more – ‘interior 1920s decorative schemes, marino, dublin 3’.

 Bedford House , Balbriggan, Co.
 Dublin was originally constructed as a glebe/rectory c1750 but was converted to a nursing home at the end of the 20th century with a substantial single-storey extension to the rear.
 It is a protected structure with a regional rating of importance on the NIAH.
 The new owners who wished to convert the […] Read more – ‘insulation/energy retrofit of a protected structure, balbriggan’.